AvtsVivek/ParallelPro/Notes.md

     - The Task object returns from an async operation, providing a way for developers to check the status of the operation or wait for its completion.
     - The work of an async task is performed on a background thread on the thread pool, rather than in the main thread.

+- ThreadPool.
+For an example, take a look at 300400-ThreadPoolIntro
+  - The key differences when it comes to ThreadPool as againest regular threads are
+  - 1. there is no need to set IsBackground to true, and
+  - 2. you do not call Start().
+The process will start either as soon as the item is queued on ThreadPool or when the next ThreadPool becomes available.

+ - Timers.
+They raise events at given times or specific intervals.
+Take a look at the example 300450-TimersExamples

+ -